ChrisXu/CXAlertView/README.md

 If you ever try to mess up the UIAlertView, it was easy.
 Just try to add at least five butons on it.
 Therefore I change the way to layout of buttons.
 In this custom alertview, you can add  buttons as more as you like.
 Also you are able to change the appearance of it.

-Thank [SIAlertView](https://github.com/Sumi-Interactive/SIAlertView) to inspire me some tips to build this.

 ---
 ![ScreenShot 1](screenshot1.png)-![ScreenShot 2](screenshot2.png)